Laapataa Ladies

 Laapataa Ladies, released internationally as Lost Ladies, is a 2023 Indian Hindi-language comedy-drama film directed by Kiran Rao, and produced by Rao, Aamir Khan, and Jyoti Deshpande.
 It stars Sparsh Shrivastava, Nitanshi Goel, Pratibha Ranta, Chhaya Kadam and Ravi Kishan, and tells the story of two young newly-wed brides who get exchanged during a train ride to their husband's homes.

 The film was screened at the 48th Toronto International Film Festival on 8 September 2023, and was theatrically released on 1 March 2024.
-The film opened to positive reviews from critics and audience and was praised for its story, screenplay and cast performances.
+The film received critical acclaim and was praised for its story, screenplay and cast performances.

 It won Best Film (Critics' Choice) at the Indian Film Festival of Melbourne.
 The film was selected as the Indian entry for the Best International Feature Film for the 97th Academy Awards, but was not nominated.
 The selection of entry raised concerns and controversy over the film instead of All We Imagine as Light.
 At the 70th Filmfare Awards, Laapataa Ladies received a record-breaking 24 nominations and won 13 awards, including Best Film, Best Director and Best Female Debut (Goel).